How to Prepare Rabbit Nesting Box? (Super Easy Way)

 Final Thoughts

-Long story short, comfort is the key to prepare the nesting box for the rabbit.
-Don’t compromise with the comfort and safety of the nesting box. otherwise, your baby bunny will be at a risk.
+Long story short, comfort is the key to preparing the nesting box for the rabbit.
+Don’t compromise with the comfort and safety of the nesting box. otherwise, your baby bunny will be at risk.

 I prefer to use an insulated nesting box for the doe bunny.
 This is the most secure type of nesting box I have ever seen.
 Also, you could use a DIY wooden nesting box.